 Let’s say you get a reward when the result is 3, so the more results you achieve, the more rewards you get… having fun yet?
 I’m not, but I pressed F9 (recalculate) about 10 times just now.
 I would have gotten four rewards woohoo!
 I might still be pressing F9 if that reward was even $0.01 per reward.
 But I stopped because I think we’re missing a key ingredient…

 Okay, we need to come up with a sometimes non-obvious choice for the player.
-To create a system like this, let’s change the rules a bit.
-The goal for the player is now to write a 1, 2, 3, 4, 5, 6 in an ascending series.
-To write the 1, the player has one roll.
+To create a system like this, let’s set a goal.
+The player’s goal is now to string together consecutive dice rolls in ascending or descending order.
+They can choose to continue rolling or they can stop rolling and challenge the next player to beat their string of consecutive in ascending or descending.
 They can choose that they will find it or will not find it.
 If they are correct in their choice, then they write a one.
 If they are not correct then they lose.
 If they are able to write the 1, then they move onto the 2.
 They can choose if they will or will not find the result of 2 in two die rolls.
-And so on.
 Let’s see how we do!

-It felt good to succeed, but bad to endure the failed attempts.
+It felt good to succeed, but bad to find failure so easily.

 The above system has potential, but I think it would turn off a lot of players due to the harsh nature of the RNG.
 Let’s add some flexibility and forgiveness to the system.
 Let’s allow players to bank a future number they see at the cost of one more / less roll at their current number.
-So for example… we’re rolling for a 3 and we said we would not find a 3.
-We roll a 4 though… so we bank it, which means we must roll one more time at the level 3 as the cost for banking the future 4.
-Let’s see how it goes!
-Okay, I banked a 4 when trying to write a 3.
-I quickly got to write in my 5.
-I failed to write a 6 two times in a row and then succeeded.
+So for example… we’re rolling for a 3+ and we rolled a two, we could choose to bank it for a future turn.
+This avoids an instant failure and a potentially meaningful choice to add more power or flexibility to a future turn.

-I felt that my choices were leading toward my success and I was more excited when I found success.
+I felt that my choices were leading toward my success instead of instant failure and I was more excited when I found success.

 Okay, but how do we ramp up these feelings?
 Time for the final two ingredients: Scarcity and Press your Luck.
-Let’s limit your resources and give you the option to bank partial credit along the way.
-If you fail, now you do not score partial credit.
-You need to determine how much you want to risk a few more points.
-Let’s say you only get to make 10 total attempts.
-Now the max you can score is 60.
-How well can you do?
+Let’s limit your resources and give you the option to achieve partial credit along the way.
+If you choose to stop rolling, you can receive partial credit and if you fail you do receive zero credit.
+You need to determine how much you value points now versus the incremental points for succeeding while pushing your luck.